cultureamp/kaizen-design-system/packages/package-bundler/README.md

 ## build-shared-ui

-For shared UI packages (CSS modules and/or Tailwind).
+For shared UI packages, CSS modules and/or Tailwind will be included in the dist along side the components JS.

-Styles will be automatically injected when consumed.
+_Note: styles are injected into the JS of components, so there's no need for consumers to manually import CSS files, it all comes with the component._

 ### `package.json`